Who is fighting on the Joshua vs Franklin undercard?

 Anthony Joshua and Jermaine Franklin clash in the main event at London’s O2 Arena

-Anthony Joshua and Jermaine Franklin will go head to head in a main-event contest at the O2 Arena in London on Saturday.
+Anthony Joshua and Jermaine Franklin will go head to head in a main-event contest at the O2 Arena in London tonight.

 For Joshua, the fight marks an opportunity to bounce back from two straight losses to Oleksandr Usyk.
 The unbeaten Ukrainian outpointed Joshua in 2021 to become unified heavyweight champion, before defeating “AJ” on points again last August to retain the titles.